MishkaKlkv/MishkaKlkv/README.md

 -->
 ## Hi there 👋

-I am fullstack developer, currently working at JSC NIIAS
+I am fullstack developer, currently working at Russian Railways 🚂

 My education: Master's Degree in Informatics and Computer Engineering